telliott99/MyMath/int-theory/circles.rst

     = 2 \pi \ \frac{1}{2}r^2 \ \bigg|_{r=0}^{r=R} = \pi R^2

+As expected.

 ======
 Wedges
 ======

-In the second method (middle panel)

 .. image:: /figs/circles.png
    :scale: 50 %

-we first need to find the area of a wedge.
-For a thin enough slice, a wedge is a triangle (its base is on the circumference of the circle), with a similar formula: one-half the base times the height.
+In the second method (middle panel), we first need to find the area of a wedge.
+For a thin enough slice, a wedge is a triangle with its base on the circumference of the circle, and its area  has the familiar formula: one-half the base times the height.
 The height is :math:`R`, the radius of the circle.

 For the base we need the length of a piece of arc of a circle.
 Recall that by definition, if we have a unit circle, then the angle of a wedge is equal to the arc it cuts out.
 Thus, the total length if we go all the way around the unit circle is :math:`2 \pi`.
 For a circle with radius :math:`R`, the length going all the way around is :math:`2 \pi R`, and the length of arc for any angle :math:`\theta` is :math:`\theta \times R`.